CompuCell3D/CompuCell3DReferenceManual/docs/boundary_conditions_diffusion.rst

 ConstantDerivative
 ============================

-ConstantDerivative uses a von Neumann Equation to control the curvature of a diffusing substrate defined by a ConstantValue boundary condition.
+The primary use of Constant Derivative boundary conditions is to implement zero flux across the simulation boundary.
+This ensures that the chemical does not flow out of the simulation domain.
+One could use ``ConstantDerivative`` to simulate inflow/outflow of a chemical to or from the simulation domain.

-This mode should not be used on its own; rather, it is meant to be combined with ConstantValue diffusion to create nonlinear patterns of substrates.
+Alternatively, it can be used to create curvature or other nonlinear patterns of the substrate.

-Note also that each `Plane` only allows either ConstantValue or ConstantDerivative diffusion but not both.
+To use this feature, you should have one ``Plane`` tag that uses ``ConstantDerivative`` diffusion and another that uses ``ConstantValue``.

 **Example:**